Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

 Here is an additional result based on Axiom~\ref{axiom7} examining the relationship between training and deployment for AI systems.
-Theorem~\ref{theorem6} states that if biases emerge during the training phase of a system due to the subjectivity of the judgments or personal opinions, they are likely to persist into the deployment phase.
-To ensure the fairness of the system, additional measures must be implemented to mitigate these biases.
-These generally include pre-processing (e.g., data balancing), in-processing (e.g., fairness-aware optimization), and post-processing (e.g., adjusting outcomes) techniques~\cite{Biasmitigation}.
-If bias is present during training, iterative learning---especially from feedback or counterfactual data---can progressively correct it.
-Methods such as adversarial debiasing, continual fine-tuning, and customized loss functions enable this gradual improvement over time. \begin{theorem} If an iterative learning system exhibits bias during training, additional countermeasures will be taken at deployment time to provably reduce the bias: $\mathcal{B}(\mathit{x})_{train} \land \mathcal{L}(\mathit{x}) \rightarrow \diamond (\neg \mathcal{B}(\mathit{x}) \land \Box \neg \mathcal{B}(\mathit{x}))_{deploy}$ \end{theorem}
+Theorem~\ref{theorem6} states that even if bias emerges during the training phase of a system due to subjective judgments or personal opinions embedded in the data, the presence of an iterative learning mechanism enables the system to eventually mitigate such bias during deployment.
+In practice, achieving this bias mitigation requires the integration of fairness-aware techniques throughout the machine learning lifecycle.
+These typically include pre-processing approaches (e.g., data balancing or reweighting), in-processing techniques (e.g., fairness-constrained optimization), and post-processing methods (e.g., adjusting decision thresholds)~\cite{Biasmitigation}.
+When bias is detected during training, iterative learning, particularly through feedback loops, updated datasets, or counterfactual examples, can progressively correct it.
+Techniques such as adversarial debiasing~\cite{adversarial_learning}, continual fine-tuning~\cite{continual_learning}, and customized loss functions facilitate this gradual improvement, allowing the system to reduce bias and move toward fairer behavior over time.

+\begin{theorem} If an AI system exhibits bias during training but employs iterative learning, then, bias will eventually be eliminated during deployment: